Bellfalasch/Bobby-CMS/README.md

 Dependencies:
 ----------------
 You must use this admin on a project based on one of my other simple PHP templates, at minimum these files:
-**../inc/database.php** - Needed for accessing the database (password etc), and for processing all the SQL's in the admin's "_database.php".
+**../inc/database.php** - Needed for accessing the database (passwords etc), and for processing all the SQL's in the admin's own "_database.php".
-**../inc/functions.php** - The admin uses some basic functions added in this file, used by my other "PHP-templates".
+**../inc/functions.php** - The admin uses some basic functions added in this file, also used by my other "PHP-templates".

 This admin is based on **Bootstrap** by Twitter (included) and **TinyMCE** (included).